-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
-Orthopedic or therapeutic shoes for people with, diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Private room in a hospital.
-Covered only when medically necessary.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies. ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures. \checkmark Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Routine hearing exams, hearing aids, or exams to fit hearing aids. \checkmark Services considered not reasonable and necessary, according to Original Medicare standards ✓
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings, or dentures.
+Not covered under any condition Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids. • Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Routine hearing exams, hearing aids, or exams to fit hearing aids.
+Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition

-CHAPTER 5 Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs